Get started

 macOS workstation

-Gatekeeper note. macOS will prompt “unidentified developer” on first launch.
+Gatekeeper note. macOS will prompt “unidentified developer” on first launch of either package.
 Right-click the PKG, choose Open, then confirm with Open again in the security dialog.
-Eldric 5.0 packages are not Apple-notarized; notarized releases are planned for 5.1.
+Eldric 5.0 packages are not Apple-notarized; notarized releases are planned for an upcoming 5.0.x patch.

 Multi-node cluster